DataDog/documentation/content/en/real_user_monitoring/guide/setup-feature-flag-data-collection.md

 {{< tabs >}}
 {{% tab "Browser" %}}

-Initialize Flagsmith's SDK with the `datadogRum` option, which reports feature flags evaluations to Datadog using the snippet of code shown below.
+Initialize Flagsmith's SDK with the `datadogRum` option, which reports feature flag evaluations to Datadog using the snippet of code shown below.

    Optionally, you can configure the client so that Flagsmith traits are sent to Datadog via `datadogRum.setUser()`.
 For more information about initializing Flagsmith's SDK, check out [Flagsmith's JavaScript SDK documentation][1].